srtnnm/scu/README.md

 </details>

 ### Configuration
-when you starting scu at first time \
-it automatically generates default config \
+when you starting scu at first time it automatically generates default config \
 config path - ```~/.config/scu```

 config format is just elements separated by `,` \
 default config is ```system,processor,graphics,memory,packages,drives,battery``` \
-it contains all available information entries \
 you can change the order and remove/add entries as you wish

 entries that doesn't exists will be ignored